Euro drops as economic gloom deepens

 Increasing talk of fiscal stimulus in the euro zone raised bond yields in the region last week, but many analysts say it is not enough to boost the single currency in the context of concerns about global trade and slowdown fears.

-The euro also slid versus the Swiss franc, losing 0.5% to as low as 1.0857 francs.
+The euro also slid versus the Swiss franc, losing 0.5% to as low as 1.0857 francs EURCHF=EBS.

 “The ECB is being ignored for now and hence prospects of any near-term shift in policy do not look particularly realistic,” MUFG analysts said.
 “We see little upside scope for EUR/USD here.”